NL33/electron-git/z-next.md

 --check just packaged version (in the out folder on desktop from 8:40pm) --put on site.
---respond to sofia--send her the stuff. and ahmet

 # through navigator, open any app.
 - this can probably replace the need to have set apps in the navigator that are saved there.
 This accomplishes basically the same thing.
 Could do that too, would just be: